-The following Clinical Compliance requirements must be on file with FNU before students are permitted to register for courses during their CB term.
-Failure to complete clinical compliance requirements within the timeframe stated in CB101 will result in a block preventing registration for Clinical Bound and all courses taken at CB.
+The following Clinical Compliance requirements must be on file with FNU before students are permitted to register for their CB term courses.
+Failure to complete clinical compliance requirements prior to open registration the term before CB will result in a block preventing registration for Clinical Bound and all courses taken at CB.
 Clinical sites may have additional requirements, in which students are required to complete in order to rotate at the site.